cponcej/awesome-tech/docs/linux-commands-examples.md

 		echo "$i $(dmidecode -s system-${i})";
 		done

+- Copy a file using "ionice -c 3" to give it idle priority to reduce load on the system.

+		ionice -c 3 cp vm1.img vm1-clone.img

+- Remove the prefix 'unwanted' from the beginning of each filename with .jpg suffix in CWD.

+		rename 's/^unwanted//' *.jpg

+- Find file duplicates in 'dir' recursively based on size and mdsum and log to dupes.txt

+		fdupes -r dir > dupes.txt

 - Quickly find the largest 5 files in the CWD tree without crossing filesystem boundaries 🌟🌟🌟

 		find . -xdev -ls | sort -n -k 7 | tail -5